Call for Workshops

 - Workshop organizers have to invite PC members on the review system before submission is open.

 - Workshop authors submit papers to the corresponding workshop.
 Workshop papers are limited up to 6 pages (without additional charge).
 Extra up to 2 pages can be added (with additional charge).

 - Workshop organizers start the paper reviewing process by assigning papers to PC members.
 (At least three reviewers must be assigned to each submitted paper.)
 Each reviewer reports evaluation with detailed comments.

-- Some main symposia papers, rejected for the main symposia yet refereed as enough quality and worth discussing on the workshop, will be transferred to the relevant workshop.
+- Some main symposia papers, rejected from the main symposia but identified as having high enough quality and being worthy of discussion in the workshop, will be transferred to the relevant workshop.
 The transferred papers are already accepted and do not receive any further reviews.
 Workshop organizers have to accept all of these transferred papers except the case when the scope of the paper does not match to the workshop.
 The author of the paper may decline to be accepted as a workshop paper.